Code-Institute-Submissions/jimis-cafe-and-music/README.md

 - Linear information structure

 **Future Features**
-- The current features explained in more depth on seperate pages, taking the user away from the linear structure
+- The current sections expanded in more detail to seperate pages, taking the user away from the linear structure
 - A dedicated 'Gallery' page to include up-to-date photos/videos of live performances at the venue
 - A curated blog section to document the collection of vinyl records that the store is famous for
 - A 'scrollspy' feature which highlights the current section being viewed in the navbar to reinforce the user's location on the page